AIKITDIGITAL/java-demo-project/README.md

 ```

 ## /api/users/{id}
-Search user by `id` which is `userId`, Returns model.
-If not exits, 404 Not Found is returned.
+Search user by `id` (`userId`) returns model with response code 200.
+If not found, response code 404 Not Found is returned.
 ### Query parameters
 #### {id}
 * not empty, number value, `id` >= 0